 - Whatever you sell you’ll get in Decathlon vouchers, valid for 6 months.
 You’ll receive the voucher once the event has finalised.
 You can also opt for an “e-bono”, which means you’ll get your voucher by email sooner (but only if all your goods are sold).

 - Some items aren’t accepted such as clothing, footwear, helmets, child seats, etc.

 - If your stuff doesn´t sell, you’ll have to pick it up again after the event ends.
 If you don’t pick it up after one month it becomes Decathlon’s property.

-No exchanges or returns are possible, so make sure that you’re certain about what you’re buying before parting with your cash.
+No exchanges or returns are possible.
+Be certain about what you’re buying before parting with your cash.

-We suggest you clean up your old stuff before you take it to Decathlon, your items will be competing against others and first impressions can make all the difference to getting a sale.
-Also, if you really want to sell make sure you don’t set your price too high.
+We suggest you clean up your old stuff before you take it to Decathlon.
+Your items will be competing against others and first impressions can make all the difference to getting a sale.
+If you really want to sell, make sure you don’t set your price too high.